numbat70/clyde/_docs/Content/200_Resources.md

 The key & constant identity is **"CLYDE"**.

 The following Logos can be downloaded for club uses.
-If you don'y know if your use is permitted then check with the committee (admin@clydewindsurfing.co.uk)
+If you don't know if your use is permitted, then check with the committee (admin@clydewindsurfing.co.uk)

 ## Fonts
 The logo uses